nasa-jpl-memex/memex-explorer/docs/source/user_guide.rst

 Seeds List Page
 ===============

 Seeds for crawls are independent of projects.
 They are created by clicking on the "Seeds" button on the navbar.
-From the seeds list page you can create seeds lists from files, or from datawake trails.
+From the seeds list page you can create seeds lists from files, text, or from datawake trails.
 You can also edit the seeds on a separate page.
+In addition, you can delete and download any of the seeds objects that you create.
 This is the seeds list page:

 .. image:: _static/img/seeds-page.png